[in case you are interested to have a look at some source code develeoped by me, please look here (in German)]

 http://www.debtdeflation.com/blogs/2009/02/26/and-you-think-im-ornery-the-dahlem-report/#sthash.4x9GUr0I.dpuf

-Own Research CME
+Own Research CME and PCS

 University